Package 'pdp'

 pred.var

 Character string giving the names of the predictor variables of interest.
 For reasons of computation/interpretation, this should include no more than three variables.
+Can be omitted whenever pred.grid is supplied, in which case it defaults to colnames(pred.grid).

 pred.grid